yuexiaofeng/yuexiaofeng.github.io/_posts/2022-03-26-ai-notes-knn.md

 ![rick-ai](../assets/images/20220326/rick-ai.jpeg)

-While I won't disagree that a rule machine is indeed *smart*, it needs human to teach *knowledge* to it constantly and thus isn't intelligent or flexible enough.
+While I won't disagree that a rule machine is indeed *smart*, it needs human to teach *knowledge* to it constantly and thus isn't intelligent or flexible enough yet.
 A system that can only deduce won't suffice in our needs of AI.
 That's where the part ML comes in, as we'd want the system to possess *knowledge* and *learn* to improve itself - hence Machine Learning.

 ### Why AI Is Interesting